OutWooods/memory-gatsby/project-plan.md

 [x] Once you reach level 3, on all sections, (and get them all right), you get the next set of words.

-[x] when you get a word right, it removes it as a problem word if you get it right
+[x] when you get a word right, it rem1oves it as a problem word if you get it right

 [x] Generate a percentage score of text memorised

 [x] Can only do it once an hour.

+[] Would like to see my results, not for them to instantly disappear.

 ## Algorithm